Remove frames

 I certainly hope so; every book in the series is intended to stand on its own, though there are cross-references and interconnections.
 If you haven't read the others, I'd be interested in knowing what you think of this one -- does it work without any background?

-Oh -- and it's been pointed out to me that this story gives away some of the plot of With A Single Spell, and a couple of plot points from The Spell of the Black Dagger.
+It's been pointed out to me that this story gives away some of the plot of With A Single Spell, and a couple of plot points from The Spell of the Black Dagger.
 If you were thinking of reading those and don't want spoilers, well...

 Why did you do it this way?

-However, Tor dropped the Ethshar series because while it was selling decently, my other fantasy was selling significantly better, and they want me to write what will make them the most money.
+Tor dropped the Ethshar series because while it was selling decently, my other fantasy was selling significantly better, and they want me to write what will make them the most money.
 I sympathize with that; I like money, too.
 And taking the series to another major publisher didn't seem practical, given the realities of today's publishing business, where they want every book to be a blockbuster.

 But I knew there were a lot of disappointed Ethshar fans out there, and I like Ethshar and wanted to write more, and this seemed like a way to do it.
-Strictly as a sideline, though -- even though this brought in far more money than I expected, it's still only a small fraction of what I make writing for Tor.
+Strictly as a sideline, though -- even though this brought in far more money than I expected, it's still only a small fraction of what I made writing for Tor.
 But hey, Ethshar is fun, and having multiple projects going at once helps keep me fresh.

 What are we paying for?